lithekod/site-v2/website/pages/ncpc_en.md

 eligible (see below) and if you want to compete on-site or not.
 Due to the current situation, a wish to compete off-site will take priority.

-Note that prizes and progress to nationals can only be offered for teams that are [ICPC eligible](https://icpc.global/regionals/rules), that is, if your
+Note that progress to nationals can only be offered to teams that are [ICPC eligible](https://icpc.global/regionals/rules), that is, if your
 participants: